viad00/cuda_sync_editing/readme/readme.txt

 Call menu item "Options / Settings-plugins / Sync Editing / Config".
 Options "case sensitive", "reg.ex. for identifiers" and few UI options.

-Plugin ignores IDs, which are located in syntax constants/comments.
+Plugin ignores IDs, which are located in syntax comments/strings.
-To detect constants and comments, plugin uses lexer API, it wants words with lexer style, beginning with "Id", but not containing "keyword".
+To detect comments/strings, plugin uses lexer API, it wants words with lexer style, beginning with "Id", but not containing "keyword".

 Author: Vladislav Utkin (viad00 at GitHub)